microsoft/verona/experiments/process_sandbox/README.md

  - Finally, and most importantly, the OS sandboxing policy code.
    Capsicum (FreeBSD) and seccomp-bpf (Linux) implementations are provided.
    The Capsicum implementation is the simplest, because the kernel provide exactly the policy required (no direct access to the global namespace, restrictions on the operations permitted on delegated file descriptors.
-   The seccomp-bpf policy blocks a number of things that should be safe most of the time and requires upcalls to implement them.
+   The seccomp-bpf policy blocks a number of things that should be safe most of the time and requires callbacks to implement them.

 Code layout
 -----------